SHOWING 1 - 1 OF 1 RESULTS

 Perspective employees have the best opportunities of finding employment in the areas of customer service, retail, information technology, health care and medical services, welding, and truck driving.

 The GFAFB Airman and Family Readiness Center is available to assist all Airmen, Guardians, family members, civilian personnel and retirees with employment issues.
 When needing assistance with employment, remember to have available all employment records and information, such as resumes, transcripts, certificates, licenses, documents, OF 612, SF-171 and SF-50, if applicable.
 Also remember any websites, user names and passwords you may be using that will assist us in helping you.
 For more information, contact the Airman and Family Readiness Center at 701-747-3241.

 The Grand Forks Airman and Family Readiness Center is your one-stop shop for separating and retiring military members preparing to transition to civilian life.
-The Transition Assistance Program assists members with briefings, workshops, group and individual assistance, tools, and resources to reenter the civilian workforce and is offered monthly at the A&FRC.
+The Transition Assistance Program assists members with briefings, workshops, group and individual assistance, tools, and resources to re-enter the civilian workforce and is offered monthly at the A&FRC.
 All classes and workshops are now in-person at the A&FRC (507 Holzapple Bldg.
 207).

-Attendance is mandated by law and begins with a pre-separation briefing.
-These briefings can be accomplished 12 months prior to separating or up to 24 months prior to retirement.
+Attendance is mandated by law and begins with an Initial Counseling and pre-separation briefing.
+These briefings must be accomplished no later than 12 months prior to separating or up to 24 months prior to retirement.

-Registration is not required and spouses are highly encouraged to attend.
-For more information about TAP, please call the GFA&FRC on 701-747-3241.
+Registration is required and spouses are highly encouraged to attend.
+For more information about TAP, please call the A&FRC at 701-747-3241.

 All members are encouraged to begin the process early and leave the military as prepared as possible.

 Contact the Grand Forks AFB Education and Training Center by calling 701-747-3316 for more information.